amharfm/percymon-gen7/README.md

 > I think it has to be Node v10

 > As far as I remember, I didn't npm install when adjusting with Zarel's files.
 Idk; check urself

+# Why Pokemon?

+Because one day my older brother brought me to see a pokemon movie